Moving to Brentwood: Brentwood, TN Relocation & Homebuyer Guide

 While Brentwood is home to a number of excellent restaurants, Mere Bulles, Firebirds Wood Fired Grill, and Vittles are rated as the best restaurants in Brentwood year after year.
 When residents aren't in the mood for luxurious dishes, they can be found stopping around the city for the area's best Southern food.

 Breweries can quickly be accessed by taking a short drive to Nashville.
-The closet of these breweries to Brentwood is The Black Abbey Brewing Company.
-Other highly rated breweries in the area include Harding House Brewing Co, Nashville Brewing Company, and Jackalope Brewing Company.
+The closest of these breweries to Brentwood is The Black Abbey Brewing Company.
+Other highly rated breweries in the area include Harding House Brewing Co., Nashville Brewing Company, and Jackalope Brewing Company.

 Almost every restaurant in Brentwood offers a full-service bar.
 Those seeking out the local watering holes in order to make new friends and connect with locals can visit the Corner Pub, The Edge Bar & Grill, and 55 South most nights of the week.